hsnlab/escape/pox/ext/doc/source/adapt/domain_adapters.rst

 *domain_adapters.py* module
 ===========================

 :any:`POXDomainAdapter` implements POX related functionality.

 :any:`MininetDomainAdapter` implements Mininet related functionality transparently.

+:any:`VNFStarterAdapter` is a wrapper class for vnf_starter NETCONF module.

+:any:`OpenStackRESTAdapter` is a wrapper class for OpenStack-related functions.

 :any:`InternalDomainManager` represent the top class for interacting with emulated infrastructure.

-:any:`VNFStarterAdapter` is a wrapper class for vnf_starter NETCONF module.

 :any:`OpenStackDomainManager` implements OpenStack related functionality.